 3. Use Visuals

 Create visuals for each book-related target vocabulary word and introduce these before you read!
 Print out an image that represents each target word or focus vocabulary word.
 While introducing the new vocabulary to your dual language learners, point to the appropriate image.
-Throughout your read, continue to incorporate “pointing” and the rest of the PAT strategy (point, act and tell), a reading approach that engages the audience through gestures and facial expressions, and builds vocabulary through pairing unfamiliar words with their child-friendly definitions.
-Using gestures and pointing are critical supports needed for DLL’s to have a better understanding of the characters, vocabulary, and overall storyline.
+Throughout your read, continue to incorporate “pointing” and the rest of the PAT strategy (point, act, and tell), a reading approach that engages the audience through gestures and facial expressions and builds vocabulary by pairing unfamiliar words with their child-friendly definitions.
+Using gestures and pointing are critical supports needed for DLLs to have a better understanding of the characters, vocabulary, and overall storyline.

 When you make connections to the book throughout the week, you can use these book-related target vocabulary words and visuals in meaningful conversations with children and support them in using the words too.